 The Ugoos launcher is one that was developed by a TV box manufacturer, and you can tell the moment it starts up.
 It has been designed for use with a standard remote control and air mouse remotes, like the ones that we sell here.
 But you will notice that the user interface is very different to the others in this list.

-Before we delve too deep into this article, I think it’s ideal to remind those familiar with Kodi (and those new to it) that it is an ever-evolving system.
-Because of the nature of the system many add-ons come and go, most often without warning or fanfare.
-The majority of the time you won’t even be aware your favourite add-on has been closed down since it will often continue to operate, but as time goes by you will start to notice fewer and fewer links are functioning.
-This is just because of the add-on being left and fresh links not being picked up.
-That is why it’s super important to remain on top of the game and check here on a regular basis for new Kodi add-on releases.
-Again, if your favourite addon no longer functions it is not a problem with your device or Kodi, the person behind the add-on has walked away from developing it further to keep it running
+Before we delve too deep into this article I think it’s best to remind those familiar with Kodi (and those new to it) that it’s an ever-evolving system.
+Due to the nature of the beast many add-ons come and go, most often without warning or fanfare.
+Most of the time you won’t even be aware that your favourite add-on has been shut down as it will often continue to work, but as time goes by you’ll begin to notice fewer and fewer links are working.
+This is simply due to the add-on being abandoned and new fresh links not being picked up.
+That’s why it’s super important to stay on top of the game and check here on a regular basis for new Kodi add-on releases.
+Again, if your favourite addon no longer works it’s not a problem with your device or Kodi, the individual behind the add-on has simply walked away from developing it further to keep it running

 Ugoos uses a kind of wheeled selector that you use to toggle through different sections.
 It will feel foreign to begin with, but you’ll get used to it.
 Another unique feature of this particular build is its ease of inventory management.
 It creates and stores apps automatically in different categories.
 So if you download a game it will auto-populate the game category, and if it’s a streaming app it’ll go to the streaming category.
 This makes it ideal for people with a lot of apps.